 Argument Required?
-Value key yes (Required) Use the values obtained from the manager. host yes To retrieve the linking key from the manager, see the Tenable Nessus User Guide or the Tenable Vulnerability Management User Guide , depending on which manager you use. port yes name no Specify a name for your agent.
+Value key yes (Required) Use the values obtained from the manager. host yes To retrieve the linking key from the manager, see the Tenable Nessus User Guide or the Tenable Vulnerability port yes Management User Guide , depending on which manager you use. name no Specify a name for your agent.
 If you do not specify a name for your agent, the name defaults to the name of the computer where you are installing the agent. groups no Specify existing agent group or groups where you want to add the agent.
 If you do not specify an agent group during the install process, you can add your linked agent to an agent group later in Tenable Nessus Manager or Tenable Vulnerability Management.
 Note: The agent group name is case-sensitive and must match exactly.
-You must encase the agent group name in quotation marks (for example,groups="My Group"). offline- install no You can install the Tenable Nessus Agent on a system even if it is offline.
-Add the command line option offline-install="yes" to the command line input.
-The Tenable
+You must encase the agent group name in quotation. exactly.
+You must encase the agent group name in quotation marks (for example,groups="My Group").

 Argument Required?
-Value Nessus Agent periodically attempts to link itself to either Tenable Vulnerability Management or Tenable Nessus Manager.
+Value offline- install no You can install the Tenable Agent on a system even if it is offline.
+Add the command line option offline-install="yes" to the command line input.
+The Tenable Agent periodically attempts to link itself to either Tenable Vulnerability Management or Tenable Nessus Manager.
 If the agent cannot connect to the controller then it retries every hour, and if the agent can connect to the controller but the link fails then it retries every 24 hours. cloud no Specify thecloud argument to link to Tenable Vulnerability Management.
 Thecloud argument is a shortcut to specifying host=sensor.cloud.tenable.comport=443.
-Note:If you are connecting to Tenable Vulnerability Management through Tenable Nessus scanners, Tenable Nessus Agents, Tenable Web App Scanning scanners, or Tenable Nessus Network Monitors (NNM) located in mainland China, you must connect through sensor.cloud.tenablecloud.cn instead of sensor.cloud.tenable.com.
+Caution: Thecloud argument is not supported in FedRAMP environments.
+You must specify host=fedcloud.tenable.comport=443.
+Note: If you are connecting to Tenable Vulnerability Management through Tenable Nessus scanners, Tenable Agents, Tenable Web App Scanning scanners, or Tenable Network Monitors (NNM) located in mainland China, you must connect through sensor.cloud.tenablecloud.cn instead of sensor.cloud.tenable.com.
 Note: For more information about linking agents to Tenable Vulnerability Management, see Link a Sensor in the Tenable Vulnerability Management User Guide. network no For Tenable Vulnerability Management-linked agents, add the agent to a custom network.
 If you do not specify a network, the agent belongs to the default network.
 Note: You must encase the network name in quotation marks (for example,network="My Network").